OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

   ```
   sudo pip3 install adafruit-circuitpython-epd
   ```
+Alternatively, in the `tar.gz`, there is a `python/scripts/install.all.sh` that does it (and more) for you.

 Depending on the Python servers you need, do look into the specific code to see what to install with `pip3`...
 The above is here for the `e-ink bonnet`.
 That would be another one for a `SSD1306` (for example).